ilius/starcal/README.md

 # StarCalendar (Desktop)

-StarCalendar is a Free and Open Source full-featured international calendar written in Python, supporting Jalali/Persian, Garigorian and Islamic calendar.
+StarCalendar is a Free and Open Source full-featured international calendar written in Python, supporting Jalali/Persian, Gregorian and Islamic calendars.

 ## Download